Kei Uchiyama

-Kei Uchiyama (内山 圭, Uchiyama Kei) is a Japanese professional footballer who plays as a goalkeeper for club Sagan Tosu.
+Kei Uchiyama (内山 圭, Uchiyama Kei) is a Japanese professional footballer who plays as a goalkeeper for Renofa Yamaguchi FC.

 Club career

 Uchiyama started his career with Kawasaki Frontale before enrolling at the Tokai University.
 Following his graduation, he signed to Japan Football League side Tokyo Musashino City.
 Having only made one appearance for the Tokyo-based side, he signed for J-League side Roasso Kumamoto.
 His career with Roasso did not kick off immediately, and he had to wait three years before making his debut in J3 League on 27 June 2020, playing the entirety of a 3-2 win against Kagoshima United.